Particl-Community/academy/guides/guide_mp_general_market_management.rst

   #.
 Enter the user market's Market ID and Access/Publish Key, and then click on the :guilabel:`Join this Market` button to join the user market.
   #.
 Go back to the :guilabel:`Your Markets` tab to see that you have successfully connected to the user market.
   #.
 Click on its tile to expand its options and click on :guilabel:`Browse Market` button to explore its content.

       - Alternatively, you can access its content by going to the :guilabel:`LISTINGS` page and selecting the user market in the :guilabel:`FILTER` section.

 Flag a Market as Inappropriate
 ----------------------------------

 If you see a user market with inappropriate content, you can flag it to the rest of the Particl community.
 If enouhg people flag the market, it will be taken down from the Particl network altogether.
-To learn more about the Particl Marketplace moderation mechanism, read the :doc:`Market Moderation guide <../in-depth/indepth_mp_moderation>`.
+To learn more about the :term:`Particl Marketplace` moderation mechanism, read the :doc:`Market Moderation guide <../in-depth/indepth_mp_moderation>`.

 .. rst-class:: bignums